Windows OS Hub

 sc start wsearch

 Tip.
-To perform the defragmentation, there should be sufficient free space on the hard drive, since a full copy of the EDB file will be created.
+There should be enough free space on the hard drive to run the defragmentation as a full copy of the EDB file will be created.

 defrag Windows-edb with esentutl

-If free disk space is critical, you can safely delete the Windows.edb file.
-This action is safe because you don’t lose any data, only the search index is reset.
-To delete the Windows.edb file, stop the Windows Search service, then delete the file and start the service.
+If you are running out of disk space, you can manually delete the Windows.edb file.
+This is safe because you won’t lose any data, only the search index will be reset.
+Stop the Windows Search service, delete the Windows.edb file, and start the service again.

 net stop "Windows Search"